CaffeineLiqueur/Foxy-Battle-Demon-Dash/README.md

 # 📒Change Log

-- 2024.8.27:  Github repository created and first version of the game released.
+- 2024.8.27:  Github repository created and first demo version of the game released.